A timeline of events related to the death of Breonna Taylor

 — June 11: Louisville Metro Council unanimously passes “Breonna’s Law” which bans use of no knock warrants.

-— June 14: Pop star Beyoncé writes Attorney General Daniel Cameron, urging him to charge police officers.
+— June 14: Pop star Beyoncé writes Cameron, urging him to charge police officers.

 — June 23: Officer Brett Hankison, one of 3 officers who fired shots the night of Taylor's death, is fired for “blindly” firing into Taylor’s apartment.